nostr-resources/nostr-resources.github.io/index.md

 - It doesn't rely on any trusted central server, hence it is resilient.
 - It is based on cryptographic keys and signatures, so it is tamperproof.
 - It does not rely on P2P techniques, therefore it works.

+It is free as in freedom and puts the user in control.

 ---